HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 ![Infection generation workflow](doc/flow_app_final.png "Infection generation workflow")

-## Step-to-step guide of infection workflow
- This workflow is aimed for use each time a new dataset is acquired.
-During acquisition of the new dataset the following requirements must be met:

-* The images of the new dataset need to be in .tiff format and

-* Each image must include at least three channels: the brightfield image, the DAPI and Cy3 images. (only brightfield channel needed if we are only going to predict infection from pre-trained model *--> need to check* ).

-The workflow is comprised of two main parts, testing and training:
- 1. The new dataset is split into train and test sets
- 2. To predict cell infection a model has been trained for 15000 iterations with 85 brightfield images and achieved a Pearson Correlation Coefficient of 0.81 on 15 test images.
-This pre-trained model is used to generate the infection channel for the images in the test set
- 3. At this point the user's input is required to visualize results and evaluate if the pre-trained model results are satisfactory.
-If so, the workflow ends here (the user can then also use the model to produce infection images for the full dataset)
- 4. If the results are not satisfactory and the user is not happy the second part of the workflow needs to be implemented.
-Here, two training steps are performed:

- &nbsp;&nbsp;&nbsp;&nbsp; 4.1.
-Fine-tune model: The training data is used to fine-tune the existing model (for this configuration, since the model has already been trained for 15000 iteration ```config['training']['n_iter']``` needs to be set >15000, e.g. to train for an additional 1000 iteration the user must set ```config['training']['n_iter']: 16000``` in the ```config``` file)

- &nbsp;&nbsp;&nbsp;&nbsp; 4.2.
-Train from scratch: The training data is used to train a new model from scratch In both of these steps the following sub-workflow is implemented:

- &nbsp;&nbsp;&nbsp;&nbsp; Apply k-fold cross validation on data (default: 5, can be changed in ```config```).
-For each fold:

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Do hyperparameter search to find the best training configurations which maximize the Pearson Correlation Coefficient (default: 100 iterations, can be changed in ```config```)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Repeat hyperparameter search (default: 5 times, can be changed in ```config```)

- &nbsp;&nbsp;&nbsp;&nbsp; Compute average of best hyperparameters

- &nbsp;&nbsp;&nbsp;&nbsp;Train a model with average best hyperparameters

- 5. The two models from the previous step, as well as the pre-trained model are compared with respect to the Pearson Correlation Coefficient on the test set.
-The outputs of the best model are stored.

 ## Installation
 - Install [Miniconda](https://conda.io/miniconda.html) if necessary.
 - Open a shell, navigate to the directory in which this project is stored and execute the setup script: ```./setup.sh```.
 This will create a conda environment, install the necessary packages within and test the installation.
 The installation was successful if the script executes without errors.